Gomel district: Geography

 Gomel District is situated in the southeastern part of Belarus, within the larger Gomel Region.
 The district shares borders with other districts within the Gomel Region and, through the broader region, borders Ukraine to the south and southeast, and Russia to the east.
 The Sozh River flows through the region, and its tributaries and associated floodplains are prominent geographical features.
 The topography of Gomel District, being part of the Eastern European Plain, is generally flat with eroded hills and uplands.
 The district's landscape is characterized by a mix of forests, agricultural lands, and river systems.

 Demographics

-The population was 69,015 as of 2024.
+The population was 69,015 as of 2024, which was 69,930 in the 2009 census.
 The larger Gomel Region’s total population is approximately 1.4 million.
 The regional economy includes agriculture, forestry, light manufacturing, and services.
 The larger Gomel Region is a significant economic center in Belarus, accounting for nearly 19% of the country's industrial production as of preliminary data for 2024.